massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     > **Note**: The **dotnet add package** command will add the **Azure.Storage.Blobs** package from NuGet.
 For more information, go to [Azure.Storage.Blobs](https://www.nuget.org/packages/Azure.Storage.Blobs/12.0.0).

-1. At the command prompt, enter the following command, and then select Enter to build the .NET Core web application:
+1. At the command prompt, enter the following command, and then select Enter to build the .NET web application:

     ```
     dotnet build